grisu/gricli/src/main/resources/help/commands/add.md

-Command:	add <list> <value>
+Command:	add <list> <item>

 Adds a value to a list.

-X
+Currently only a single value can be added per call.
+To add multiple items, use this command once for each item.

-Y
+Parameters:

     list	: The name of the list.
-    value	: The value to add.
+    item	: The value to add.
 Currently only a single value can be added per call.

 Currently available lists are: